Malaga Airport Taxi is rated No.1 on TripAdvisor for Transfers from Malaga Airport to Marbella. See our TripAdvisor listing here.

 Playa Real de Zaragoza

 Real de Zaragoza Beach should be among your top priorities when visiting Marbella.
-By many, it is the most beautiful beach around the city.
+For many, it is the most beautiful beach in the area.
 More so, it is very large and almost never crowded.
 To access this beach, head 13 km east of the city centre.
+Just call for a taxi and you can get there quickly.

 The golden sand of Real de Zaragoza is regularly maintained.
 There are many beach bars where you can find refreshment and rent parasols.
 The water is shallow and calm, thus ideal for families with kids.